paulm17/raikou/README.md

 ## Acknowledgments

-Vitaly and the Mantine community.
+Vitaly and the Raikou community.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>